isomerpages/nrf-psta/index.md

   and inspiring the next generation.
 image: /images/isomer-logo.svg
 permalink: /
-notification: The winners of PSTA 2024 is now released!
-Read on for more details!
+notification: Details of the winners of PSTA 2024 is now revealed!
+Read on to find out more!
 sections:
   - hero:
       title: President's Science and Technology Awards 2024